chrisbutler/meteor-postmessage/README.markdown

 Version: 0.0.1, Last updated: 06d/10m/2014y

+Use simple-postMessage if you want to securely communicate IFrame content script with it's parent document/window, even on cross-domain interactions.

 simple-postMessage enables simple and easy `window.postMessage()` communication in browsers that support the HTML5 API (FF3+, Safari 4+, IE8+), while falling back to a `document.location.hash` communication method for all other browsers (IE6 and IE7 mainly).